Putnam County High School

 Putnam County High School is a public high school located at 402 East Silverspoon, Granville, Illinois.
 Its mascot is the Panthers, and its teams play in the Tri-County Conference.

 The superintendent is Clayton Theisinger and the principal is Dustin Schrank.

+Athletics

+Putnam County competes in the Tri-County Conference for sports but football.
+Putnam County shares a football co-op with Hall High School, who competes in the Three Rivers Conference.
+The co-op started in the 2022-2023 school year.

+Boys sports: baseball, basketball, cross country, football, golf, track and field, wrestling.

+Girls sports: basketball, bowling, cross country, cheerleading, dance, golf, softball, track and field, volleyball, wrestling.